 $ ssh -p 22 192.168.122.22

 SSH is very advanced and feature-full protocol.
 SSH provides different protocols for authentication.
-Default one is password based authentication as we previously did.
-Key based authentication is more secure than password based authentication.
-To use key based security public and private keys should be created for the user.
+The default one is password-based authentication as we previously did.
+Key-based or certificate-based authentication is more secure than password-based authentication.
+To use key-based security public and private keys should be created for the user.

 During key generation process some questions are asked.
 Here are steps.

-- By default keys are stored in users home directory.
+- By default, keys are stored in the users home directory.
 The exact path is /home/ismail/.ssh/ and keys are named id_rsa.pub, id_rsa .
-If we want to change default values we can provide them if not justpress enter and skip.
+If we want to change default values we can provide them if not just press enter and skip.

 Enter file in which to save the key (/home/ismail/.ssh/id_rsa):

-- Keys can be protected by encypting them.
+- Keys can be protected by encrypting them.
 Especially private key named id_rsa is important.
-If we want to encrypt then enter password, if not just press enter and skip.
+If we want to encrypt then enter the password, if not just press enter and skip.